hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

 ## Steps

-Provisioning for this project happens in 2 phases:
+The scenario in this guide uses Terraform and Chef as trusted entities to deliver `Role ID` and `Secret ID`.

 ![AppRole auth method workflow](/assets/images/vault-approle-tf-chef.png)

+For the simplicity of the demonstration, both Vault and Chef are installed on the same node.
+Terraform provisions the node which contains the `Role ID` as an environment variable.
+Chef pulls the `Secret ID` from Vault.

+Provisioning for this demo happens in 2 phases:

 - [Phase 1 - Provision our Vault plus Chef Server](#phase1)
     - [Step 1: Provision the Vault and Chef Server](#step-1-provision-the-vault--chef-server)